Yumenomae/PASSAT_5p625/README.md

 </div>

 ## Main Results on 5.625° ERA5
-For fair comparisons, we **unify the number of parameters** of all models to the same magnitude (around 1.15 million) and **train these baseline deep learning models from scratch** according to their open-source codes and [NVIDIA’s Modulus](https://github.com/NVIDIA/physicsnemo/tree/main) .
+For fair comparisons, we **unify the number of parameters, the input variables, as well as the training strategy** of all models and **train these baseline deep learning models from scratch** according to their open-source codes and [NVIDIA’s Modulus](https://github.com/NVIDIA/physicsnemo/tree/main).

 The following table describes the comparisons between PASSAT and the other models in terms of RMSEs, over the test set.
-For each lead time and each weathervariable, the best model RMSE is in bold.
+For each lead time and each weather variable, the best model RMSE is in bold.

 |  | **Lead Time (h)** | **PASSAT** | **GraphCast** | **ClimODE** | **Pangu** | **FourCastNet** | **SFNO** | **IFS T42** | **IFS T63** |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |